Writer in Residence

 I figured, though, that I could write letters in the small tiny pockets of a nap—a page, maybe a page and a half.
 That I could do.

 The character that was named Claire became Grace, and suddenly, she was pregnant, something I couldn’t fathom writing about when I was pregnant, but now, firmly on the other side, it was fascinating to write about.
 One step beyond, it was easier to look back.
-I started writing letters in the tiny windows when Claire (the baby) slept.
+I started writing letters in the tiny windows when the baby slept.

-And then she slept.
-Claire slept.
-For two-and-a-half years she’d nap easily and soundly.
-She slept on me, or next to me, and I’d write a letter, or two, or three, on my computer, on my phone, on a scrap of paper.
+And then he slept.
+My baby slept.
+For two-and-a-half years he’d nap easily and soundly.
+He slept on me, or next to me, and I’d write a letter, or two, or three, on my computer, on my phone, on a scrap of paper.
 I didn’t read them for months, I knew better, but I wrote letters.

 I didn’t have a novel at the end of that year, but I had the letters that would become “Letters to Amelia”, but more than that, I had my identity intact.
 I was a writer.
 I was a mom.
 I realized that with strong enough boundaries, I could be both.